Learning, Play, and Your 8- to 12-Month-Old

-Babies this age are very busy learning how to move around.
-They learn to crawl during this stage, though some will develop more novel ways of getting around, such as creeping on their bellies, scooting on their bottoms, or rolling to where they want to go.
-It doesn't matter so much how babies get around as long they're able to move their arms and legs equally and coordinate both sides of the body.
+Your child can move around more and is interested in exploring.
+Babies learn to crawl during this stage.
+Some will develop other ways of getting around, like creeping on their bellies, scooting on their bottoms, or rolling to where they want to go.
+It doesn't matter so much how babies get around as long they can move their arms and legs well and coordinate both sides of the body.

-Babies also become better at changing positions, moving readily from lying to sitting, then pulling themselves to stand.
-Holding on to furniture and other large objects nearby, your infant will take tentative first steps and start cruising along the furniture.
-Some babies may even learn to walk independently during this stage.
+Babies also become better at changing positions.
+They can quickly move from lying to sitting, then pull themselves to stand.
+Holding on to furniture and or your hand, your infant will take those shaky first steps.
+Some infants may stand alone or take their first steps without holding on.

-As hand-eye coordination improves, your baby will explore objects in greater detail, also learning their functions: you use a brush on your hair, you talk on the telephone.
+As hand–eye coordination improves, your baby will explore objects in greater detail, also learning their functions: you use a brush on your hair, you talk on the phone.

 Stranger anxiety and separation anxiety also can start now.
 Your baby may get upset when a stranger approaches or you try to leave, whether you're going into the next room for a few seconds or leaving your child with a sitter for the evening.
 Your baby may cry, cling to you, and resist attention from others.
-This is normal and appropriate for this stage of development, and might intensify in the next few months, then slowly improve as your child develops the language and social skills to cope with a strange situation and feels secure that the separation isn't permanent.
+This is normal in this stage of development.
+It might increase in the next few months, then slowly ease as your child learns that the separation from you isn't permanent.

-Your baby's ability to get around and never-ending curiosity boost learning now, so it's important to provide chances — and a safe place — for exploration.
+Your baby's ability to get around and never-ending curiosity boost learning now.
+So give your baby chances to safely explore.
 Your baby may enjoy playing with egg cartons, blocks, balls, stacking toys, and push-pull toys.
 When your baby is in the bath, provide squeeze toys and cups and containers to splash around with.

-Infants are learning to understand language so continue to talk to your baby.
 Introduce simple words by naming familiar objects and let your baby try to imitate you.
 Reinforce the words by repeating them.
-Encourage your infant's expressions by waiting for a response when you are having a "conversation."
+Encourage your child's language by waiting for a response when you are having a "conversation."

 Here are some other ideas for encouraging your 8- to 12-month-old to learn and play:

-- Encourage crawling during tummy time by helping your baby get into the crawling position on hands and knees.
+- Help your baby get into the crawling position on hands and knees.
 Place a favorite toy out of reach and encourage your baby to move toward it.

 - Continue to play games like peekaboo, but vary it a bit by hiding your face with a blanket and letting the baby pull it off, hiding around the corner, and showing your baby how to cover his or her own face with the hands.